kyma-project/test-infra/docs/prow/prow-jobs-autobump.md

 ## Overview

 Generic-autobumper tool allows for automatic bump of Docker images in files to their latest versions.
-The images have to be specified as a Docker repository URL.
+The images have to be specified as a Docker image URL.

 ## Autobumper config file